F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/ioat.rst

 statistics is allocated.

-Finally ``main()`` function starts all packet handling lcores and starts printing stats in a loop on the master lcore.
+Finally ``main()`` function starts all packet handling lcores and starts printing stats in a loop on the main lcore.
 The application can be interrupted and closed using ``Ctrl-C``.
-The master lcore waits for all slave processes to finish, deallocates resources and exits.
+The main lcore waits for all worker lcores to finish, deallocates resources and exits.

 The processing lcores launching function are described below.